 While these restrictions are new to HFC refrigerants those of you who have been in the industry for a while know exactly what I am talking about.
 In the past CFC and HCFC refrigerants were subjected to the EPA’s refrigerant sales restriction as well.
 So, if you wanted to purchase one of these refrigerants you had to go through the training and the certification.

 This change on HFC refrigerants caught a lot of the do-it-yourselfers off guard.
 A lot of the larger companies knew this was coming and had prepared for it by getting their techs and purchasers already 609 certified back in 2017.
 These garage mechanics and other do-it-yourselfers are now finding that they do not have a way to purchase thirty pound cylinders of 134a any longer.

 It should be noted that there is an exception to these rules for the weekend warriors out there.
 People who are not certified to handle refrigerants can still purchase two pounds or less canisters at their local stores.
-So, if I needed to recharge my Camry then all I would need to do is go to my local parts store or Amazon.com and purchase a few cans of R-134a.
+So, if I needed to recharge my Camry then all I would need to do is go to my local parts store or Ebay.com and purchase a few cans of R-134a.
 This can be done without a license.
 So, there is hope!